Complaints Procedure for Commercial Waste St Albans

 How to raise a complaint: complaints should be submitted in writing with enough information to identify the account, the nature of the problem, dates and any evidence such as photographs.
 On receipt we will log the complaint and allocate a reference number.
 Typical information needed includes the business name, waste type affected and the collection timetable involved.
 We do not require sensitive personal information to investigate commercial waste problems.

+A close-up view of a light green plastic recycling bin filled with various empty glass bottles, including clear, green, and dark brown containers, some with metal caps and others open at the top.
+The bottles are of different sizes and shapes, with some standing upright and others leaning or partially submerged in the bin.
+The background is plain and light-colored, emphasizing the bottles and the bin.
+The scene reflects typical glass waste collection efforts, which commercial waste removal services like those by Commercial Waste St Albans may assist with for local businesses and households in the area, including around ST ALBANS postcode.
+The bin appears to be placed on an indoor or outdoor paved surface, suited for rubbish disposal and recycling collection activities.
 Initial response and investigation: within five working days we will acknowledge receipt and state the name of the person handling the case.
 An investigation will be carried out proportionate to the issue raised.
 This may include site visits, reviewing CCTV if available, speaking with collection crews or checking contractual documentation.
 Investigations aim to be completed within 20 working days; where complex third-party enquiries are needed we will inform the complainant and agree a revised timescale.

 Resolution options: depending on the findings, outcomes may include an apology, remedial action such as an additional collection, replacement bins, or a service adjustment.
 Where a billing error is found, corrections will be applied to the account.
 If a contractor is found to have breached service standards, disciplinary or contractual remedies will be considered.
 We will record proposed remedies and timescales and seek agreement from the business making the complaint.